TariqAHassan/alsek/docs/index.md

 [2021-04-06 10:00:30.261] [PID 74897] [INFO] alsek.core.worker: Successfully processed Message(uuid='e49806be-96ad-11eb-9216-acde48001122', queue='math_ops', task='add').
 ```

-Above we can see that after the worker pool boot up, a worker consumed the
+Above we can see that once the worker pool boot up, a worker consumed the
-message we created above and processed it successfully.
+message we created above and then processed it successfully.

 ---